 If the temperature drops 0.6 degrees F. within the first 2 minutes after the Curtain reaches the desired first opening, the Control will immediately close all the Curtains, returning to the Power Mode.
 This represents the "fast temperature drop test".
-If the temperature does not drop this fast, the Control will proceed to normal Natural Mode operation, opening or closing depending on whether the temperature is above or below the set temperature by an amount greater than 1.5 degrees F. The distance the Control moves each of the Curtain's controlling Sensor(s) and the set temperature (1.2 inches per degree F. temperature difference with the set temperature returns to being within 1.5 degrees of the set temperature for an individual Curtain, that Curtain will stop moving until the temperature for that Curtain once again gets more than 1.5 degrees away from the set temperature.
+If the temperature does not drop this fast, the Control will proceed to normal Natural Mode operation, opening or closing depending on whether the temperature is above or below the set temperature by an amount greater than 1.5 degrees F. The distance the Control moves each of the Curtains each time is based on the temperature difference between each Curtain's controlling Sensor(s) and the set temperature (1.2 inches per degree F. temperature difference with the set temperature when they move).
+There is a 2 minute pause between each Curtain's movement.
+Once the temperature returns to being within 1.5 degrees of the set temperature for an individual Curtain, that Curtain will stop moving until the temperature for that Curtain once again gets more than 1.5 degrees away from the set temperature.